isomerpages/singhealth-gkps/index.md

 ---
 layout: homepage
 title: Global Knowledge Sharing Platform for Patient Safety (GKPS)
-description: An online and public platform to facilitate systematic collection and sharing of patient safety knowledge by stakeholders in different geographic regions, economic and cultural settings.
+description: An online and public platform jointly established by the World Health Organization Patient Safety Flagship Unit and SingHealth Duke-NUS Institute for Patient Safety & Quality to facilitate systematic collection and sharing of patient safety knowledge by stakeholders in different geographic regions, economic and cultural settings.
 Administered by SingHealth Duke-NUS Institute for Patient Safety & Quality (IPSQ)
 image: /images/gkps logo_edited 210823.png
 permalink: /
 notification: A global knowledge sharing platform for patient safety jointly